edwintroyano/PHPSockets-With-WebSockets/README.md

 The file is meant to be understood in a simple and effective way.

+<h3>EasyChat or MediumChat?</h3>

+This all separated by two lists below will explain each one:

+<b>EasyChat -></b> is a chat created to beginners, since it has a simple code to understand and easy to use.

+<b>MediumChat -></b> is a chat created for people with intermediate level of knowledge of PHP, this is separated by classes and complex functions.

 <h3>How to setup?</h3>

 Testing in your local apache all ports are avaiable (I hope so).